okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

    > **Note:** If you have the Identity Threat Protection (ITP) feature enabled for your org, select the **Authentication** tab.

 1. Select **Add expression** to configure the user entitlement claim for the app.
-1. In the **Add expression** dialog, give the entitlement claim a name.
+1. In the dialog, give the entitlement claim a name.
 1. In the **Expression** field, enter `appuser.entitlements.permission` as the EL expression.
 The `permission` attribute is the variable name that you assigned when you [defined entitlements for the app](#define-entitlements-for-the-app).
 1. Click **Save**.